Resources

 14. Teach Conflict Resolution Skills: Empower children with problem-solving and conflict resolution skills, teaching them to address disappointments and conflicts calmly.
 Encourage taking responsibility for their actions, whether through extra chores, apology letters, or alternative methods.

-15. Embrace Quality Time Together: Celebrate family traditions or create new ones, strengthening a sense of belonging.
-Engage in activities like walks, dances, jokes, stories, and shared hobbies to strengthen family bonds.
-Disconnect from electronics before bedtime to focus on meaningful connections and family unity.
+15. Embrace Quality Time Together: Celebrate family traditions or create new ones, strengthening a sense of shared values and community.

 16. Cultivate Resilience: Build a resilient foundation for each family member, creating a supportive environment for personal growth.
 Encourage a positive attitude and stay aware of children’s digital habits to protect against potential risks during challenging times.